Leopard gecko: Description

 Leopard geckos are small lizards that derive their name from their spotted coloration.
-Hatchlings are on average 7 to 10 cm in length and weigh about 2 to 5 grams.
-Adult females are about 18 to 20 cm in length and weigh about 50 to 70 grams, while adult male geckos are about 20 to 28 cm in length and weigh about 60 to 80 grams.
+Hatchlings are on average 7 to 10 cm in length and weigh about 2 to 5 g.
+Adult females are about 18 to 20 cm in length and weigh about 50 to 70 g, while adult male geckos are about 20 to 28 cm in length and weigh about 60 to 80 g.
+Sexual dimorphism is visible in adult males and females, but can be difficult to determine in young geckos.
+Examination of a gecko's underside is a reliable method determining its sex: males have pre-anal pores and hemipenal bulges while females have smaller pores and do not have external bulges.